 16. Split Panes and fill with other Pane Types

 Panes get filled with pane types via a pane's top-left corner menu.
 The Network Editor pane type is what you have been working in so far.
 The pane type "Panel" lets you interact with panel components.
-Pane type Geometry Viewer lets you interact with 3D scenes and objects.
-RMB -> Viewer on nodes give similar views.
-See Pane for more.
+Pane type Geometry Viewer lets you interact with 3D scenes and objects. right-click -> Viewer on nodes give similar views in floating windows.

 17. Operator Flags affect their function and appearance

 Operator Flags surround a node in the network.
 The flags on the left are common to all operator families, and the ones at the bottom are specific to a family.

 To see the complete set of flags, press